 Even as Kirishima flew through the air to impact some of the pirates on their ship, Izuku was barking orders at the others with him.
 “Kyoka, get on Tenya’s back.
 Tenya, race forward, disrupt the attackers coming along the docks!
 Mei, Melissa, cover fire, I’ll protect you in close.”

 He was then twisting around, lashing out with his crotch like it was a spear at the first pirate to notice the arrival of the newcomers.
 Balancing on his one good leg he thrust forward, using the bottom of the crutch like a spear, smashing it into a pirate coming up behind them.
-The pirate was thrown backward through the air through the air, crashing into a building but not before also smacking into two others, sending them reeling to either side.
+The pirate was thrown backward through the air, crashing into a building but not before also smacking into two others, sending them reeling to either side.

 Kyoka leaped up onto Tenya’s back just as he shouted, “Recipro burst!”
 And launched himself forward, far faster than Izuku had ever seen him move, but well within what Izuku felt was his true upper limit.
 With Kyoka having pulled out her staff and using it in every direction, the two of them crashed into the large group that had been about to charge toward the ship again.